PopDanAlexandru/kafka-mvp/README.md

 # Kafka MVP
 This is a Proof-of-Concept for producing and consuming Kafka messages in a spring-boot app.
 It exposes an API through which the user produces/publishes a message (_transaction = text + amount of money + currency_) into a Kafka topic, and then the message is automatically fetched by a consumer (_being configured to connect to same broker_).
+The consumer polls/retrieves batches of at most 50 new messages, with a frequency of 10 seconds.

 ---